More Money-Saving Gardening Tips - Part 3

 You'll find the links to the first two articles lower down the page, and you will then have a full details of seventeen ways in which you can save money when gardening.

-The bare list is directly below, followed by more fulsome information of the final 5 items.
+The bare list is directly below this paragraph, followed by more fulsome information of the final 5 items, numbers 12--17.

 The Full List is Here, as a Reminder of All Seventeen Money Saving Gardening Tips: